-owlectomy asked: Hi Melody, I love your blog!
+owlectomy said: Hi Melody, I love your blog!
 You seem like such a gorgeous, strong woman.
 I noticed you posted about trying a different diet to help with your RA...did it help you at all?
 My mom has RA and has tried all the meds out, with no luck.
 Now I'm trying to encourage her to try natural therapies.
 If changing your diet makes a difference I really think she'd go for it.
 Anything you can tell me about your experience with special diets would be very much apreciated :)

 Sorry for the delay.
 I guess I may start checking these messages more often.
 Thanks for appreciating what I share and for the love.
 I have been eating a gluten free vegan diet for a short while now.
 Long enough to be mostly adjusted.
 Before, I was eating a generally pescatarian diet with some chicken every now and then, and soy products.
 I was advised to eliminate night shades first (white potatoes, onion, bell peppers, tomatoes, and eggplant).
 After about a month of being free from those, I slowly would reintroduce the foods to see if there was any change.
 I eat onion, peppers, and tomatoes sparingly as I’ve noticed they increase inflammation only slightly.
 White potatoes cause the most inflammation as half a cup of mashed potatoes one night (cooked with peppers and onions) caused an insane amount of inflammation the next day.
 Same with eggplant.